HammerMuseum/hammer-datastore/docs/api/authentication.md

         -d '{"name": "Your name", "email": "your.email@cogapp.com", "password": "yourPassword", "password_confirmation": "yourPassword"}'

 The returned data will contain an `api_token`.
 This value will need to be appended to any payloads in requests using the `api_token` key.

+When making normal `GET` or `DELETE` requests, append

+        ?api_token=YOUR_API_TOKEN

+to each request.

+To make unauthenticated requests, remove the `api_token` key from any payloads or URLs.